High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Preliminaries

 where $\vect{x}_k$ is the constellation at step $k$ and the update $\vect{s}_k$ is determined by the trust-region sub-problem defined as

 where $f_k$ is the function value, $\vect{g}_k$ is the gradient and $\mat{B}_k$ the inverse of the Hessian at $\vect{x}_k$.
-The trust region $\Delta_k$ limits the size of the step $\vect{s}_k$.
+The trust region $\Delta_k$ limits the size of the step $\vect{s}_k$ which shrinks as we get close to optimum by the algorithm.
+We initialise this parameter of the algorithm as 1.
 For this method, we need an accurate gradient as it is used for both the step and the Hessian estimation.
 The next step is to solve the step sub-problem Eq.~\eqref{eq:trustregion}, for which we use Steihaug's conjugate gradient method\cite{Steihaug1983Conjugate}.
-The sub-problem is a simpler problem and easier to optimise than the entire optimisation problem and the sub-problem is optimised every step.
-Finding a solution for the sub-problem is often less computationally expensive than calculating the gradient of the entire optimisation, allowing for a better optimisation step without extra gradient calculations.
+The sub-problem is a simpler problem and easier to optimise than the entire optimisation problem and the sub-problem is solved at every step.
+Finding a solution for the sub-problem is often less computationally expensive than a single gradient calculation of the \ac{AIR} with respect to the input constellation.
+A fast trust-region optimisation algorithm is possible via the improvements proposed in Sec.~\ref{sec:derivative}, where we describe the efficient gradient calculation proposed in this work.